 Estimated reading time: 9 minutes

 And one day, suddenly, you also will know that it’s time.
-Your time to action and breakup.
-Your heart has crossed that line and you know you must leave your relationship.
+Your time to take action and break up.
+Your heart has crossed that line, and you know you must leave your relationship.

 Let’s do this.

-Plus – they need to be the victim in all of this so that they can maintain their image.
+Plus – they need to be the victim in all of this to maintain their image.
 Screenshot that – you’ll need to read it often.

 I am going to hazard a guess – but if you are with a Narcissist who you think is wanting to leave you, then they’ll be pushing you hard to break up with them by doing every single thing they know you hate.
 Or they’ll be cheating.
 Or both.